Let me begin by saying that cacao has changed my life.

 I thought I’d share my understanding here, hopefully providing some new information and the motivation to go out and discover it for yourself!

-First, let’s break down the difference between Cocoa and Cacao, because I see the two often mixed up.
-They might be spelled similarly, but they’re not the same in quality, so you always want to go with cacao.
+First, let’s break down the difference between Cocoa (pronounced “koko”) and Cacao (pronounced “kakaow”), because I see the two often mixed up.
+They might be spelled similarly, but they’re not the same in quality, so you almost always want to go with cacao.

 Cocoa powder has been roasted for long periods of time at high temperatures, which changes the molecular structure of the bean, lowering its naturally abundant nutritional value.